Kaushal2612/Python-Scripts/README.md

 # Python-Scripts
-I wanted to learn Python Application
+Some of the Application using Python